 Bathroom

 In many homes, especially older ones, the laundry area is delegated to a corner or section of the basement (also sometimes referred to as a utility room).

-Pros: Ample space, easy utility access, flood containment, removed from bulk of activity and commotion within the household
+Pros: Extra storage space, easy utility access, flood containment, removed from bulk of activity and commotion of other rooms in the house.

-Cons: Lugging laundry up and down the stairs can be strenuous for some, greater likelihood of cycle signals going unheard/unnoticed
+Cons: Lugging laundry up and down the stairs can be strenuous for some, greater likelihood of cycle signals going unheard/unnoticed.

+Bathroom